adhithyasash1/MLOps/week 1/README.md

 	•	Description: Jupyter Notebook that walks through the setup of a basic ML pipeline on Vertex AI.
 	•	Key Steps:
 	•	Connects to Google Cloud using gcloud and sets the project.
-	•	Uploads the dataset to Cloud Storage.
 	•	Creates and trains a basic scikit-learn model using the Iris dataset.
-	•	Deploys the model to Vertex AI and enables endpoint testing.
+	•	Deploys the model to Vertex AI and saves it onto the created bucket.

 iris.csv
 	•	Description: Standard Iris dataset used for training the ML model.